USGS Biologist Starting Over After Hurricane Irma Damages Her Home, Office and Research Site

 “My office had been boarded up with aluminum hurricane panels.
 Those didn’t fail.
 They were intact, but the roof was ripped off, and the walls imploded.
 My government computer was ruined as far as I know.”

 The area had no power, no running water, no internet, and no cell phone service.
-It took Rogers about four days to get a phone call out to tell friends, family and her USGS colleagues that she was uninjured.
+It took Rogers about four days to get a phone call out to tell friends, family, and her USGS colleagues that she was uninjured.

 “Cell service was limited to one hot spot in Cruz Bay, about a 40-minute drive from my house in Coral Bay,” Rogers wrote.
 “People gathered there every day, moving their cell phones around, hoping to get a signal.
-After hurricanes, cell phones are not very useful except as cameras.
-They can’t receive or make calls, they can’t get on the internet and they can’t be charged easily.
+After hurricanes, cell phones are not very useful except for cameras.
+They can’t receive or make calls, they can’t get on the internet and they can’t be changed easily.
 Satellite phones would be better.”